roma5840/LLM-Prompt-Logger/README.md

 ## About

 **PromptLog** is a modern web application designed to help developers, researchers, and AI enthusiasts track and analyze their interactions with Large Language Models (LLMs).
-It starts as a completely private, browser-based tool and offers a seamless one-click migration to a secure cloud backend for data synchronization across multiple devices.
+It starts as a completely private, browser-based tool and offers a seamless one-click migration to a secure, **end-to-end encrypted** cloud backend for real-time data synchronization across multiple devices.

-Whether you're fine-tuning prompts, comparing model outputs, or simply keeping a record of your AI conversations, PromptLog provides the essential tools in a clean, intuitive, and responsive interface.
+Your privacy is paramount.
+With E2EE, your prompt data is encrypted on your device using a master password only you know, making it unreadable to the server and anyone else.

 ## Key Features

-*   **Effortless Prompt Logging**: Quickly log prompt notes, select the model used, and let the app handle the rest.
+*   **Local-First & Private**: Your data stays on your device by default using your browser's local storage.
+No account is needed to get started.
-*   **Insightful Dashboard**: Visualize your prompt history with stats on total usage, daily activity, and a breakdown of which models you use most frequently.
+*   **Optional E2EE Cloud Sync**: Enable cloud sync with a master password.
+Your data is encrypted on your device via the Web Crypto API before being sent to the cloud, ensuring only you can decrypt it.
-*   **Local-First Storage**: Your data stays on your device by default, using your browser's local storage.
-No account needed to get started.
+*   **Seamless Device Linking**: Easily link a new device to your cloud account by scanning a QR code or entering the sync key manually.
-*   **Optional Cloud Sync**: With a single click, migrate your data to a secure Supabase backend.
-This generates a unique sync key, allowing you to access and update your data from any device.
+*   **Insightful Dashboard**: Visualize your prompt history with stats on total usage, daily activity, token counts, and a breakdown of which models you use most frequently.
-*   **QR Code Device Linking**: Easily link a new device to your cloud account by scanning a QR code—no need to manually type long keys.
+*   **Token Tracking & Calculation**: Log output tokens for your prompts, or paste the LLM's output to get an estimated token count.
 *   **Data Portability**: Full control over your data.
-Export your entire prompt history to a JSON file and import it back at any time, whether you're using local or cloud storage.
+Export your entire decrypted prompt history to a JSON file and import it back at any time, whether you're using local or cloud storage.
 *   **Custom Model Management**: The default models are just a starting point.
 Add, remove, and manage your own list of custom model names.
 *   **Responsive Design**: A seamless experience on desktop, tablet, and mobile devices.